 I am available for weekly individual, face to face contact, Skype and telephone counselling for either short term or long term counselling work.
 Usually short term work take place between 6-16 session, while long term is open ended.
 I provide regular counselling reviews for either short term and long term work.

 I charge £60.00 for an individual session.
 I apply concessionary fees to students and to people on benefits.
-Online & telephone sessions are charged at lower fees.

 I offer 20 minutes initial free phone consultation.